Natixis says Asian banking revenues to jump 30 percent on new strategy

 The bank opened this year a branch in Beijing in addition to its Shanghai presence to nurture relationships with China's state-owned firms.

-But it is not planning to seek an onshore investment banking license in China, where several global players are struggling to extract money out of local joint ventures.
+But it is not planning to seek an onshore investment banking licence in China, where several global players are struggling to extract money out of local joint ventures.

 "At this stage we do not feel we need it," said Mignon.

-Mignon said Natixis, which manages around 40 billion euros ($42.35 billion) of client assets in Asia out of 800 billion globally, remained committed to Japan even as the country slides into a recession given local investors' immense appetite for high-yielding offshore products.
+Mignon said Natixis, which manages around 40 billion euros (28 billion pounds) of client assets in Asia out of 800 billion globally, remained committed to Japan even as the country slides into a recession given local investors' immense appetite for high-yielding offshore products.

 The bank is also looking to use a war chest of around 800 million euros for targeted acquisitions in the asset management space, the CEO said.